 Instructions

-- How to Roast Makhana:- Heat ghee in a pan or kadai, add 1 cup of Makhana, and dry roast them on very low heat for 4-5 minutes until they are crisp.
+- How to Roast Makhana:- Heat ghee in a heavy-bottom pan or kadai, add 1 cup of Makhana, and dry roast them on very low heat for 4-5 minutes until they are crisp.
 Keep stirring them in between so that Makhana doesn't burn.To check if they are correctly roasted, take one Makhana in hand and crush it.
 If it breaks nicely with a crunching sound, that means they are done perfectly.
 Now transfer makhanas to a plate and let them cool.

 - Then add the remaining one teaspoon of ghee and powdered jaggery to the same pan.